Frequently Asked Questions About Muay Thai

 8) How Long Will It Take Before I’m Ready to Spar?

 That depends on various factors like how often you train and how easily you pick up new techniques.
 Generally speaking, sparring is reserved for intermediate to advanced students.
-There’s no point sparring when you don’t even know how to throw a roundhouse kick properly.
+There’s no point sparring when you don’t know how to throw a roundhouse kick properly.

 How consistent you are with your training is one of the biggest factors that impact how long it takes for your skills to reach the intermediate level.
 Most people who train at least three times a week reach that level of skill within one or two years.
 The more often you train, the faster your skills will develop.